peguimasid/task-it/README.md

 ### Tasks:

 1. Projects
-    - [ ]  Allow users to view the list of their projects on the home page.
+    - [x]  Allow users to view the list of their projects on the home page.
+    - [x]  Create projects
+    - [ ]  Update projects
-    - [ ]  Implement functionalities for users to create, update, and delete projects.
+    - [ ]  Delete projects

     **Project Fields:**